Last Updated on

-Want to know how to move/transfer your blog from WordPress.com to WordPress.org?
+Want to know how to transfer wordpress.com to wordpress.org?
 In this post, I’m going to give you the exact step-by-step instructions on how to do that.

 Now let’s dive into some of the reasons why people should be doing it:

 WordPress.com is a great tool for new bloggers to begin flexing their creative muscles and get a feel for the platform.

 But it has a lot of limitations—you're subject to WordPress.com's terms of service, you can’t upload the plugins you want to or use any custom themes, and you can’t monetize “your” site, simply because all of the ad space doesn’t belong to you, it belongs to WordPress.com.

 In other words, while you might call it “my blog” it’s not really your blog/website at all.